Beckendrof/CSCI585/HW2/Q3/README.md

 Here's how this query works:

-- The GROUP BY PID clause groups the results by project ID.
-- The HAVING clause checks for each grouped project ID:
-    - MIN(CASE WHEN Step = 0 THEN Status ELSE NULL END) = 'C': This checks if the status of step 0 is 'C' (completed).
-MIN is used to handle the case where step 0 might not exist for a project, in which case the result would be NULL.
-    - MAX(CASE WHEN Step > 0 THEN Status ELSE NULL END) = 'W': This checks if the status of all steps greater than 0 is 'W' (waiting).
-MAX is used to handle the case where steps greater than 0 might not exist for a project, in which case the result would be NULL.
+- This query first selects projects where step 0 is completed, and then it ensures that the same PID has at least one row where step > 0.
+After this, it filters out any project that has any step greater than 0 that is also completed.
+The final result would be projects where only step 0 is completed, all other steps are waiting, and there is at least one step greater than 0.

 If both conditions are true, the project ID is included in the result.